When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Design & build: mean in green

 Previous Razrs were desirable devices, but I reckon the Razr 50 Ultra has supermodel good looks.
 Especially in the distinctive Spring Green colour of my review unit.
 I’ll admit to not being the biggest fan of Peach Fuzz and Viva Magenta, Moto’s last few hero colours – but this generation has more gender neutral options, including Midnight Blue.
-The pink pair make return here, though, in case you were a fan.
+The pink pair make return here, though, in case you were a fan, though early reports suggest the Magenta model’s vegan suede finish is susceptible to scratch marks.

-A polished metal frame looks suitably high-end, and the vegan leather rear panel is wonderfully grippy.
+A polished metal frame looks suitably high-end, and my Spring Green model’s vegan leather rear panel is wonderfully grippy.
 Folded shut, this is a perfectly pocket friendly phone, weighing almost the same as last year’s effort and matching its slender proportions.
-The hinge is also easier to open one handed now, even if the range of degrees it can stay open for feels about the same as before.
+The rear panel has held up well against wear and tear in the three weeks I’ve been testing the phone.
+The hinge is also easier to open one-handed now, even if the range of degrees it can stay open for feels about the same as before.

 The outer screen, which almost fills the entire front of the phone, demands the most attention.
 It’s larger than any other flip phone I’ve tried, and Motorola’s user-friendly software means you get to choose which apps to use on it – not just ones the firm has signed off on, like some rival flip phones.

-Motorola has also stepped up its water resistance game this year, with an IPX8 rating that puts the Razr 50 Ultra on par with the Samsung Galaxy Z Flip 5.
-In every other design aspect, I put the Motorola ahead of the Samsung.
+Motorola has also stepped up its water resistance game this year, with an IPX8 rating that puts the Razr 50 Ultra on par with the Samsung Galaxy Z Flip5.
+That said, flexible OLEDs are still about as delicate as consumer hardware gets, so I’d definitely think about putting the phone in a case for added protection.
+Motorola includes one in the box in certain markets, in a matching colour, and with a useful lanyard strap.

 Screen & sound: oh so usable